zeta-chain/docs/docs/developers/omnichain/zrc-20.md

         IZRC20(zrc20).approve(address(router02), amount);
         // Swap for your target token
         uint256[] memory amounts = IUniswapV2Router01(router02).swapExactTokensForTokens(amount, minAmountOut, path, address(this), block.timestamp);
-        // Withdraw amountto target recipient
+        // Withdraw amount to target recipient
         IZRC20(targetZRC20).withdraw(abi.encodePacked(receipient), amounts[1]);
     }
 }
 ```

 Note how simple this example is.
-With ~20 lines of code -- much of which is
+With ~20 lines of code — much of which is
-generic code -- one is able to create a cross-chain swap dApp where users can
+generic code — one is able to create a cross-chain swap dApp where users can
 trade native assets for other native assets. `withdraw` may be used in any
 situation where a user needs to get assets back onto one's native wallet, while
 `deposit` from above allows you to deposit and orchestrate any assets via zEVM